-9 VPA Start Date The VPAs will include distribution of solar lighting systems which will replace kerosene lamps in baseline The VPA start date is the registration date of the project activity with the UNFCCC-CDM from where the project is transitioning to Gold Standard.
-The VPA can request issuance of GS-VERs or convert issued GS-CERs to GS-VERs for a retroactive period.
+9 VPA Start Date The VPA start date is the registration date of the project activity with the UNFCCC-CDM from where the project is transitioning to Gold Standard.
+The VPA can request issuance of GS-VERs or convert issued GS-CERs to GS-VERs for a retroactive period. webpage of the CDM PoA and CPAs to be shared with the VVB.
 10 VPA Crediting Period Crediting period shall be 15 years in line with the Community Service Activity Requirements.
 The maximum crediting period includes the time that a project or CPA has been issued emission reductions under CDM.
-Each VPA shall provide verifiable evidence. underCommunityServicesActivityrequirementsis 15 yearsfromstartdate07/12/2016to06/12/2031.
-11 Approval of VPA by CME CME approved each VPA to be included into its registered PoA.
-A letter by CME giving approval for the VPA to be included into its registered PoA.
-The VPAs included in the 12 Target groups of the programme POA will involve distribution of WPS or ICS and/or SLS directly to the domestic end users individually or to community in case of WPS. agreement with the end user/community head by 13 Additionality of VPAs demonstrated in The VPA is in compliance with item 1.1.3 of Annex B - positive list mentioned paragraph 1.1.3 of Annex B (Positive List) of Community Services Activity Requirements, version 1.2 "Project activities solely composed of isolated units where the users of the technology/measure are households or communities or institutions and where each unit results in <= 60 MWh (1.8 GWhth) of energy savings per year or <=600 tonnes of emission reductions per year" Services Activity Requirements', Version 1.2.
-It is solely composed of isolated units (CEPs) where the users of the technology/ measure are households or communities or institutions and where each unit results in <= • 600 tCO 2 per year 14 Sampling requirements for the PoA the sampling procedure in section B.7.2 and sampled survey forms shall be provided to GS VVB.
-15 Application of Methodologies The methodologies that can be applied to a VPA include: - AMS-III.AR (version 6) or AMS-1A (version 14.0) - TPDDTEC (version 3.1) to this VPA are: • AMS-1A (version 14.0), and
+Each VPA shall provide verifiable evidence. under Community Services Activity requirements is 15 years from start date i.e. 25/08/2018 to 24/08/2033.
+Details on years in which emission reductions were 11 Approval of VPA by CME A letter by CME giving approval for the VPA to be included into its registered PoA.
+12 Target groups of the programme The VPAs included in the POA will involve distribution of WPS or ICS and/or SLS directly to the domestic end users individually or to community in case of WPS.
+Sale invoices and agreements between the end user/community head 13 Additionality of VPAs demonstrated in accordance with the paragraph 1.1.3 of Annex B (Positive List) of Community Services Activity Requirements', Version

+"Project activities solely composed of isolated units where the users of the technology/measure are households or communities or institutions and where each unit results in <= 60 MWh (1.8 GWhth) of energy savings per year or <=600 tonnes of emission reductions per year" where the users of the technology/ measure are households or communities or institutions and where each unit results in <= 600 tCO2 per year for Water Hence, according to paragraph 4.1.9 of the 'Community Services Activity Requirements', the VPA is deemed additional and therefore is not required to prove financial additionality at the time of Design Certification.
+14 Sampling requirements for the PoA the sampling procedure in section B.7.2 and sampled survey forms shall be provided to GS VVB.
+15 Application of Methodologies The methodologies that can be applied to a VPA include: - AMS-III.AR (version 7) or AMS-I.A (version 14.0) - TPDDTEC (version 3.1) to this VPA are: • AMS-1A (version 14.7), and • Emission Reductions